top of page

 Narratively, this can scale however you want: inches a snail moves, miles a bird flies, or anything else.

-Hard Zone boundaries block Actions and Movement.
+Hard Boundaries block Actions and Movement.

-Using Items
+Items

 Roleplaying in Combat